kristianp335/ScottishPowerLiferay/replit.md

 - ✓ Fixed FreeMarker template syntax errors with proper null checks and default values
 - ✓ Fixed anchor tag editable types (changed from "text" to "link" for all <a> tags)
 - ✓ Fixed all resource path references to use proper Liferay syntax (${fragmentEntryLinkNamespace}/resources/)
+- ✓ Added resource declarations to all fragment.json files (required for Liferay resource upload)
 - ✓ Cleaned up deployment package (removed old versions, single `scottish-power-collection.zip` file)
 - ✓ Package ready for import into Liferay DXP/Portal 7.4+